developius/ping-log/README.md

 We use sftp to collect the data every few hours - or every few minutes if we are testing different configurations.
 At some point we will automate this process.

-Having collated the data we run the R markdown code using RStudio to generate a report and after all that we then argue about what the result show and what to do about it.
+Having collated the data we run the R markdown code using RStudio to generate a report.

+After all that we argue about what the result show and what to do about it.

 ## Code warnings
 It isn't big and it isn't clever: